Statute of Limitations in Forfeiture Cases

 If the § 1621 limitations period were not tolled until the government discovers the drug-tainted nature of the property, then a convicted drug trafficker would be rewarded by succeeding in his efforts to conceal the fruits of his criminal drug activities.

-When the statute of limitations is asserted as a bar to pursuing a forfeiture case, the court must determine when the government discovered “the alleged offense.”
+When the statute of limitations is asserted as a bar to pursuing a forfeiture case, the court must determine when the alleged offense actually occurred, although the government might argue that it is the discovery of the “the alleged offense” that matters.

-In a traceable proceeds case, this knowledge of the connection or link of drug proceeds to the subject property commences the running of the five-year limitations period.
+In a traceable proceeds case, this knowledge of the connection or link of drug proceeds to the subject property might commence the running of the five-year limitations period.

 Under 19 U.S.C.
-1621, the statute of limitations in a federal seizure case is the latter of either:
+1621, the government might argue the statute of limitations in a federal seizure case is the latter of either:

 - two (2) years from the date that the involvement of the property in the alleged offense was discovered; or